-My Kids are Doing a Ton of Summer Camp and I Refuse To Feel Guilty About It
+My Kids are in Camp and I Refuse To Feel Guilty About It

 I love the idea of a lazy, 1970’s inspired summer.
 Where kids pass the afternoons sitting on tire swings, running through sprinklers and eating ice pops on front porches.